mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/1-grasshopper-csharp-component/index.md

 }
 ```

-The following example shows how to step through a given data tree of numbers to calculate the overall sum.
+The following example shows how to step through a given data tree of numbers to calculate the overall sum:

 <img src="tree_access_sum.png">